Xi Jinping meets former US Secretary of State Henry Kissinger in Beijing - ExBulletin

 Xi Jinping meets former US Secretary of State Henry Kissinger in Beijing

-Chinese leader Xi Jinping met with former US Secretary of State Henry Kissinger in Beijing on Thursday, state media reported.
+BEIJING (AFP): Chinese leader Xi Jinping met former US Secretary of State Henry Kissinger (pictured) in Beijing on Thursday (July 20th), state media reported, describing the centenarian as a “legendary diplomat”.

+Kissinger used the visit to call for a rapprochement between the United States and China, which remain at odds over a range of disputes, from human rights to trade and national security.

+It also coincided with a trip by US climate envoy John Kerry and follows recent visits by Treasury Secretary Janet Yellen and Secretary of State Antony Blinken.

-“On July 20, President Xi Jinping met with former US Secretary of State Henry Kissinger at the Diaoyutai State Guesthouse,” state broadcaster CCTV said, hailing the century-old statesman’s pivotal role in opening up China-US relations in the 1970s.
+“On July 20, President Xi Jinping met with former US Secretary of State Henry Kissinger at the Diaoyutai State Guesthouse,” state broadcaster CCTV said, hailing his role in opening up China-US relations in the 1970s.

+Chinese state media did not give further details of the meeting, which took place in building number five of the Diaoyutai State Guesthouse – the same location as a historic meeting between Kissinger and Premier Zhou Enlai in 1971.

-Kissinger, then a national security adviser to the United States, secretly flew to Beijing in July 1971 on a mission to establish relations with communist China.
+A national security adviser to the United States, Kissinger secretly flew to Beijing in July 1971 on a mission to establish relations with communist China.

-This trip set the stage for a historic visit by President Richard Nixon, who sought both to shake off the Cold War and gain help in ending America’s war in Vietnam.
+This trip set the stage for a historic visit by former US President Richard Nixon, who sought both to shake off the Cold War and seek help to end the Vietnam War.

-Washington’s overtures to an isolated Beijing have contributed to China’s rise to become a manufacturing powerhouse and the world’s largest economy after the United States.
+Washington’s overtures to an isolated Beijing have helped China rise to become a manufacturing powerhouse and the world’s second-largest economy.

 Since leaving office, Nobel Peace Prize laureate Kissinger has made his fortune advising companies on China – and has warned against a hawkish turn in US policy.